-by Hope Wingo
+By Hope Wingo

-Over the course of one weekend, the reality that these really are the last days burned in my spirit, and I realized that if I was going to do anything for the Lord in this lifetime, I had to start right then.
+Over the course of a weekend, the reality that these really are the last days burned in my spirit, and I realized that if I was going to do anything for the Lord during this lifetime, I needed to start right then.

 John 4:35-36 – Say not ye, There are yet four months, and then cometh harvest? behold, I say unto you, Lift up your eyes, and look on the fields; for they are white already to harvest.
 And he that reapeth receiveth wages, and gathereth fruit unto life eternal: that both he that soweth and he that reapeth may rejoice together.